jetstack/terraform-google-gke-cluster/README.md

 ## Limitations

-Note that because the module sets them to be private the **nodes do not have direct access to the internet**.
+If private nodes are used then **nodes will not have direct access to the internet**.
 This means they cannot pull images hosted outside of the container registry in the same project as the cluster.
 The example project features a [Cloud NAT](https://cloud.google.com/nat/docs/overview) to give the nodes to access the internet.